DrK-Lo/lotterhoslabprotocols/molecular_etoh.md

       * Why?
 When you mix water and ethanol, the ethanol molecules occupy the space between the water molecules.
 A helpful way to visualize this is to think about sand and rocks – if you were to mix 1 liter of each, the final volume would be less than 2 liters because the sand would fall between the rocks.

-## Use 100% (200 Proof, absolute ethanol) non-denatured Ethanol for Molecular Biology work
+## Use 100% (200 Proof, absolute ethanol, molecular grade) non-denatured Ethanol for Molecular Biology work
 * Some procedures that are sensitive to the presence of water require absolute ethanol.
-A common method to produce ethanol with a higher concentration than 95% is to use additives that disrupt the azeotrope composition and allow further distillation.
+* A common method to produce ethanol with a higher concentration than 95% is to use additives that disrupt the azeotrope composition and allow further distillation.
 For this reason, absolute ethanol sometimes contains trace amounts of these additives (such as benzene). [source](https://bitesizebio.com/13518/which-type-of-ethanol-should-i-use/)